What Is A Coffee Sock?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Coffee socks as a whole are super affordable.
 Most of them range between 5 and 20 dollars, depending on the brand, size, and quality of the sock.
 Price may also depend on the shape of the coffee sock, as some come in longer, cylindrical, sock-like shapes, and others in the normal cone-shape.

-The coffee sock has been in use for the last couple of years.
-Many brewers have been using it due to its simplicity, but it’s experienced a resurgence in the last few years due to its efficiency and gentleness on the environment.
+The coffee sock is prominent in a number of regional coffee cultures, including Costa Rica and Venezuela.
+Historically brewers have been using it due to its low cost and simplicity, but it’s experienced a resurgence in the last few years due to its efficiency and gentleness on the environment.

 Today, the coffee sock is used primarily by homebrewers.
 Though it can be used in commercial coffee shops, many may prefer to use disposable filters for sanitation reasons.
 However, if you’re just using a coffee sock for your own brews at home, then you can easily just clean it for yourself.